 The best 3D scanners for jewelry

-Besides, 3D scanning transparent or translucent objects is a difficult task which can be achieved by using of a specific coating powder or spray to enable the 3D scanner to “see” the object.
+Besides, 3D scanning transparent or translucent objects is a difficult task that can be achieved by using a specific coating powder or spray to enable the 3D scanner to “see” the object.

-The best 3D scanners for jewelry are designed to capture efficiently tiny and detailed pieces.
-These desktop 3D scanners can be enclosed or open and they are usually based on a structured light technology.
+These desktop 3D scanners can be enclosed or open and they are usually based on structured light technology.

-Several 3D scanners brands have developed 3D scanners to specifically address the needs of jewelry professionals.
-Find out more with our 3D jewelry scanners guide and product selection.
+Several 3D scanner manufacturers have developed 3D scanners to specifically address the needs of jewelry professionals.
+Visit our 3D jewelry scanners buyer’s guide for more information.

 How to make 3D printed and customized jewelry at home?